-To customize Dashboard content derived from the User Application WAR file, see Section, "Localizing the Text Stored in JSON Files," on page 111.
+To customize Dashboard content derived from the User Application WAR file, see "Localizing the Text Stored in the JAR Files" on page 136.

 WARNING: Do not modify any text in the code string before the = sign.
 For example, category-featured-47-name =.
 The Dashboard might not function appropriately if you change the code string incorrectly.